How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 It is also good to caulk the seams between the 2”x 4”s and the plywood and the seams between the 2”x 4”s so that water cannot get between them.
 You want your barn square to last; water is the biggest enemy against this.
 In addition, coating the end grain on the 2”x 4”s and the plywood edges with caulking will help seal them against the weather, adding life to your square.
 Smooth this caulking in with your finger so that it isn’t lumpy.
 Caulking will provide a better weather seal than any paint because it is thicker, especially when protecting the end-grain of boards.

 Note how the top member of the frame, in the drawing above, runs the full width of the square.
-This is intentional so that there is no end grain facing directly up.
+This is intentional so that the end grain does not face directly up.
 Water soaks into the end grain considerably easier, so by capping the end grain, we reduce the chance of water soaking in.

 Small Barn Quilts